CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Evasion-Lab/Firewall-Evasion-Lab.md

 // Egress filtering: block http://www.example.com
 iptables -A FORWARD -i eth1 -d 93.184.216.0/24 -j DROP
 ```

-The first rule allows TCP packets to come in if they belong to an established or related connection.
-This
-is a stateful firewall rule.
-The second rule allows SSH, and the third rule drops all other TCP packets if they
-do not satisfy the first or the second rule.
-The fourth rule is an egress firewall rule, and it prevents the internal
-hosts from sending packets to `93.184.216.0/24` , which is the network for `www.example.com`.
+&emsp; The first rule allows TCP packets to come in if they belong to an established or related connection.
+This is a stateful firewall rule.
+The second rule allows SSH, and the third rule drops all other TCP packets if they do not satisfy the first or the second rule.
+The fourth rule is an egress firewall rule, and it prevents the internal hosts from sending packets to `93.184.216.0/24`, which is the network for `www.example.com`.

 **Lab task.** Please block two more websites and add the firewall rules to the setup files.
-The choice of
-websites is up to you.
+The choice of websites is up to you.
 We will use them in one of the tasks.
-Keep in mind that most popular websites have
-multiple IP addresses that can change from time to time.
-After adding the rules, start the containers, and
-verify that all the ingress and egress firewall rules are working as expected.
+Keep in mind that most popular websites have multiple IP addresses that can change from time to time.
+After adding the rules, start the containers, and verify that all the ingress and egress firewall rules are working as expected.

 ## 3 Task 1: Static Port Forwarding